Why You Need OSHA Recordkeeping Training

 For the first update, the list of industries was changed in regards to the basis for classification.
 The old list was based on the Standard Industrial Classification system and injury from the BLS from 1996-1998.
 The updated list now exempts industries based on the North American Industry Classification system, and injury and illness data from the BLS from 2007-2009.
 For low-hazard industries and companies with ten or fewer employees, OSHA recordkeeping standards don’t apply.

 Here’s the bottom line with OSHA recordkeeping standards: you have to stay on top of everything.
+That’s why an OSHA recordkeeping class can help.
 However, many companies lack the resources to do it alone.
 That’s why CertifyMe.net is the preferred training partner for OSHA recordkeeping training and OSHA recordkeeping standards.
 And it all starts with our new course, “OSHA Recordkeeping for Managers and Supervisors.”

 Sign up today, and ensure your recordkeeping requirements are good to go!